CharaChorder/docs/docs/CharaChorder Two.rst

 Learning the Layout
 -------------------

-The default CharaChorder layout, which we will refer to as the CC English layout, has been designed to favor bigrams and trigrams commonly used in the English language while making the letters accessible for a logical choice of :doc:`lexical chords<Chords>`.
+The default CharaChorder layout, which we will refer to as the :ref:`CC English layout<CC2 CCEnglish Layout>`, has been designed to favor bigrams and trigrams commonly used in the English language while making the letters accessible for a logical choice of :doc:`lexical chords<Chords>`.
 You can find the quick reference guide for the layout below, and :ref:`read about how the layout was designed, here <Layout:Design of the layout>`.

 .. note::
    General consensus amongst the community is that, while not perfect,